 Ryzen XT will hijack Intel's crown for performance Core unit?

-Let's take a new and unverified piece of information About AMD's Matisse Refresh models, Which can be unveiled and launched as early as the next month - a single-core score obtained on the popular and modern Cinebench R20 test, with the Ryzen 9 3900XT succeeding not only past its Ryzen 9 3900X predecessor but even current champion Core i9- 10900K of Intel.
+Let's take a new and unverified piece of information About AMD's Matisse Refresh models, Which can gain exposure and launch over the next month - a single-core score comparison obtained in the popular and modern Cinebench R20 test, in which the Ryzen 9 3900XT manages to pass not only its predecessor the Ryzen 9 3900X but even the current Core i9 champion 10900K of Intel.

-Although this is a minimum of 3 points, only half a percentage point, it may be enough to make it difficult to Intel Continue to boast that it offers the most powerful processor in the world in terms of performance Core A single or a pair of cores - but again we note that the source of this data is not entirely clear, and therefore it is strongly recommended to approach them with suspicion for now, before being tempted to draw conclusions.
+Although this is a minimum of 3 points, only half a percentage point, it may be enough to make it difficult to Intel Continue to boast that it offers the most powerful processor in the world in terms of performance Core Individual or a pair of cores - but we will note again that the source of this data is not entirely clear, and therefore it is strongly recommended to approach them with suspicion for the time being, before being tempted to draw conclusions.